 Pilates & Physiotherapy for Incontinence

-How many people suffer from incontinence?
+How many people suffer from incontinence in Australia?

 According to the Continence Foundation of Australia, more than 6 million Australians have problems with bladder or bowel control—that’s anything from just a small leak to complete loss of control.